hicka/pintos/README.md

 # PintOS

-This is a simple guide to get started with PintOS , by Hicker.
+This is a simple guide to get started with PintOS.

 ## Follow these Steps:
-1. ##### Install QEMU Simulator if you havent already.
+1. ##### Install QEMU emulator if you haven't already.
       ```
       sudo apt-get install qemu
       ```